 The same is true for customers who leave your website before making a purchase.
 Messaging the customer to invite them back into the chat, or offering to pick up where they left off using their profile details shows you’re there for them.
 Yes, your chatbot is trying to make a sale too, but in a way that’s designed to make sure the customer is knowledgeable and confident about your product.

-Since there are so many funnels a customer may pass through during the buying process, it’s important to use a chatbot that makes planning and the script writing process easier.
-Our solution, the Userlike Logic Bot , has a simple script that you customize to fit your business.
+Since there are so many funnels a customer may pass through during the buying process, it’s important to use an intelligent chatbot solution that is easy to set up and improves itself over time.

 Finally, remember to test your chatbot funnel before implementing it on your website.
 It needs to add value to turn visitors into hot leads, not slow them down in the buying process.
 Your business will increase its conversion rate and earn customers’ trust with a well-timed and cleverly calculated bot….even with 10 seconds to spare!